 We currently support all food banks which operate within the Diocese of Canterbury.
 According to the Trussell Trust, the UK’s largest food bank operator, 13 million people live below the poverty line in Britain, and every day an increasing number of people go hungry.
 The reasons why range from redundancy to receiving an unexpected bill on a low income.
 The aim of food banks is to supply emergency food, but also to direct people towards the local essential services they need to help them out of crisis.
 Read more »

 As part of the Church of England’s on-going support for local credit unions, the diocese is encouraging parishes to consider how they can highlight the services of credit unions to their local community.

-There are now three community banks and community hubs within the diocese with three more planned for early 2016.
+Community banks and hubs now operate in five parishes.
 All rely on the generosity of volunteers to enable them to open throughout the week.
 Read more »

 National commemorations for the Centenary of the First World War begin on the 4th August this year.
 As the Diocese is part of the Imperial War Museums 1914 partnership, we are keen to support churches and communities in their preparations for this landmark event.
 Read more »